Updated December 26, 2018.

 6. PJ’s Coffee of New Orleans

-PJ’s Coffee of New Orleans dates back to 1978 when Phyllis Jordan (PJ) opened a coffee shop in the Carrollton neighborhood of New Orleans.
+PJ’s Coffee of New Orleans dates back to the 1970s when Phyllis Jordan (PJ) opened a coffee shop in the Carrollton neighborhood of New Orleans.
 She expanded with additional company-owned locations around New Orleans and then started franchising the concept in 1989 to expand throughout the Southeast and around the nation.
-She sold the company in 2002 to Atlanta-based Raving Brands, but the franchise subsequently returned to New Orleans in 2008 when it was purchased by New Orleans Brew.
+She sold the company in 2002 to Atlanta-based Raving Brands, but subsequently returned to New Orleans in 2008 when it was purchased by New Orleans Brew.
 PJ’s has positioned itself as a competitor to Starbucks and has a similar menu.

 7. Gloria Jean’s Coffee

 Gloria Jean’s Coffee dates back to the late 1970s when Gloria Jean Kvetko opened the first location in Chicago, Illinois.
 The chain found initial growth success by focusing on mall-based locations.
 The menu features a wide array of both hot and cold gourmet coffee beverages.
 Gloria Jean’s also sells a selection of its ground coffees through a subscription service, with an emphasis on flavored coffees.
 In 2014, the chain was purchased by Australian company Retail Food Group, which began an aggressive push for international growth.